 Of course this can’t be the case among humans…right?
 Wrong.
 And, it’s not just anecdotal evidence that suggests some men simply don’t have a lot of sex or get in relationships frequently.
 The statistics suggest that a small percentage of very successful men occupy more than their “fair” share of sex and relationships.

-A study with British men showed that one percent of men accounted for sixteen percent of all female partners.
+One study by Johnson et. al. with British men, showed that one percent of men accounted for sixteen percent of all female partners.
 Twenty four percent of all men had ten sexual partners or more; only seven percent of females had this distinction.
-In essence, a small number of men were monopolizing the sex and relationship pool (Badcock).
+In essence, a small number of men were monopolizing the sex and relationship pool (Referenced in Badcock).